ListIndexOutOfRange/TexFlash/README.md

 A web app to parse flash cards from Latex file and learn.

-> :warning: **This app is in alpha stage**: There are defintely many bugs.
+> :warning: **This app is in alpha stage**: There are definitely many bugs.
 The code is not clean at all.
 Features are very limited.

 <!-- ------------------------------------------------------------------------------------------ -->